16

 This bike pairs that massive flywheel with a magnetic resistance system and then gives you 100 levels to work with.

-This means it’s really easy to follow along with Peloton workouts with the IC4… just sayin’.
+I love this because this is the same scale Peloton uses with their bike/workouts, meaning it’s really easy to follow along with Peloton workouts with the IC4… just sayin’.

 Both the seat and handlebars on this cycle are fully adjustable and the pedals are dual compatible too.